Last updated on November 9th, 2022 at 10:17 am

 If you change your bank account, you’ll need to get new checks associated with your new account number.
 It’s important to shred or void all remaining checks with the old bank account number.

-You’ll also need to add your new banking details to your recurring bill accounts, like subscriptions and credit cards.
+You’ll also need to add your new banking details, like subscriptions and credit cards, to your recurring bill accounts.
 You’ll find the relevant account and routing information right on your new checks.

-Keep in mind that your credit card and debit card numbers are not the same as your routing number and account number.
+Remember that your credit and debit card numbers are not the same as your routing and account numbers.

 What If I Have a Joint Bank Account?

-If you have a joint bank account with your spouse or another person, both of your names will appear on the checks, therefore granting you both the authority to make payments with them.
+If you have a joint bank account with your spouse or another person, both of your names will appear on the checks, granting you both the authority to pay with them.
 One account holder can write checks without the approval of the other account holder.

 If you don’t want your transactions or check-writing access to be shared, consider opening a new personal checking account.
 Or, you may choose to open a savings account jointly but keep your checking account(s) separate.